 - Nail the frame together by using 3” 16d framing nails.

-- Join every board together: one on the top, in the middle, and on the bottom for each.
+- Join every board together: one on the top, one in the middle, and one on the bottom for each.

 When you are finished with these four, you should have formed a box.